k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 ### Baseline Rule

 The **Baseline** rule is a default configuration applied when running the Discovery job on any data platform.
-It includes a sample size definition, global schema exclude and a list of product plugins with their settings.
+It includes a sample size definition, a global schema exclude list and a list of product plugins with their settings.

 The Baseline rule is always enabled.
-It can be edited rule by checking the **Override** checkbox.
+It can be edited by checking the **Override** checkbox.
 The following changes can be applied to the Baseline rule:

 * Update the Crawler-related settings, e.g., a sample size.
 * Update the parameters of the product built-in plugins.